mkideal/next/docs/en/api.md

 <h4><a id="user-content-Object_Common_Decl" target="_self">Decl</a></h4>

-_Decl_ represents an top-level declaration in a file.
+_Decl_ represents a top-level declaration in a file.

 All declarations are [nodes](#user-content-Object_Common_Node).
 Currently, the following declarations are supported: